 The Finish Line

 Great job!
 You’ve planned out your menu for the entire month.
 The great thing about this system is that it’s very flexible.
-If you have all of your meat for the month (either from Butcher Box or from the store), then you can switch meals around in any way that you like.
+If you have all of your meat for the month, then you can switch meals around in any way that you like.

 Don’t feel like chicken tonight?
 No problem!
 Thaw some hamburger for spaghetti instead.
 Unexpected company?
 You don’t need to rush to the store–just make two main dishes.
 Honey-Garlic Chicken and Beef & Broccoli go great together.